Ashutosh-Deorukhkar/BridgeTalk/README.md

-# BridgeTalk: AI Companion for Language and Emotional Therapy for Individuals with ASD
+# BridgeTalk: AI Companion for Language and Emotional Therapy for Individuals with ASD 🤝🧠

 BridgeTalk is an AI-powered communication and emotional support platform designed to assist individuals with **Autism Spectrum Disorder (ASD)** in practicing language, social interaction, and emotional expression through structured conversations with an AI companion.

 The platform leverages **Large Language Models (LLMs)** to provide consistent, low-pressure conversational environments that support therapy, learning, and behavioral development while providing caregivers and clinicians with actionable insights.

-This project was developed as part of the **2025 Skandalaris Center Hack WashU**.
+This project was developed as part of the **2025 Skandalaris Center Hack WashU** 🚀.

 ---

-# Problem Statement
+# Problem Statement 🧩

 Individuals with **Autism Spectrum Disorder (ASD)** often experience challenges in:

-- Communication and language development
+- Communication and language development 🗣️
-- Emotional regulation
+- Emotional regulation 💬
-- Social interaction
+- Social interaction 👥

 Traditional therapy solutions are often:

-- Expensive
+- Expensive 💰
-- Limited in accessibility
+- Limited in accessibility 🌍
-- Dependent on therapist availability
+- Dependent on therapist availability 🧑‍⚕️

 Families may spend **up to 60 hours per week** supporting communication and behavioral development, and the **lifetime societal cost of autism can reach $3.2 million per individual**.